FPGAOL-CE/caas-wizard/docs/CaaS Wizard API Access.md

 A testing feature of fetching and compiling a project from GitHub.

-In the `[project]` section, add a `Gitconf` line will make this configuration recognized a remote project job.
+In the `[project]` section, add a `Giturl` line will make this configuration recognized a remote project job.

 Specify the root directory: `Giturl = https://github.com/FPGAOL-CE/user-examples`